BAA seeks judicial review on airport sales

-Ferrovial-controlled BAA, the owner of London Heathrow -- Europe's busiest airport -- has already lost an appeal in July to Britain's Competition Commission, which backed a ruling for the firm to sell Stansted, in southeast England, and either its Edinburgh or Glasgow airports.
+Ferrovial-controlled (FER.MC) BAA, the owner of London Heathrow -- Europe's busiest airport -- has already lost an appeal in July to the Competition Commission, which backed a ruling for the firm to sell Stansted, and either its Edinburgh or Glasgow airports.

 BAA, which owns Glasgow, Edinburgh and Aberdeen airports in Scotland, as well as Heathrow, Southampton and Stansted, said on Thursday it would now submit an application for judicial review to the Competition Appeal Tribunal on Friday.